Harassment and discrimination

 Does this booklet apply to you?

 This booklet includes information about tenants’ rights under the Residential Tenancies Act (RTA) and the Ontario Human Rights Code.
 These laws apply to most rental housing in Ontario, such as rooms, apartments, houses, mobile home parks, and retirement homes.

 There are types of rental housing that are not covered by the RTA.
 For example, you might not be covered if you live in a place that is supposed to be used for business, share a kitchen or bathroom with the owner or a close family member of the owner, or live in some types of temporary or seasonal housing.

 Also, the RTA does not cover some types of shared living.
 If you share rental housing or you rent from another tenant, CLEO’s online tool at www.cleo.on.ca/roommates can help you find out if you are covered.

-If your housing is not covered by the RTA, much of the information in this article does not apply to you.
-If you are not sure, click here to find out where to get legal advice.
+If your housing is not covered by the RTA, much of the information in this booklet does not apply to you.
+If you are not sure, see this section to find out where to get legal advice.

-The information about discrimination in this article may still apply to you, even if the RTA does not.
+The information about discrimination in this booklet may still apply to you, even if the RTA does not.